 The gene flow is popular and individual genetic material which transfer from one population to another.
 This involves different types of events such as pollen being driven to an entirely new destination or people migrating to the new place.
 If the versions of gene flow are carried to a population where the gene versions do not exist, it can be a major source of genetic variation.
 In the above image, the version of brown coloration shifts from one population to another.

 Migration from one popular place to another is also responsible for a change in allele frequencies which covers a proportion of members to carry a particular variant of a gene.
 This immigration can also result in the addition of genetic variants to the established gene supply of one particular population.

 Factors affecting Gene Flow

-Constant gene flow among two populations can also lead to a combination of two gene pools, minimizing the genetic differentiation between two different groups.
-Due to the fact that gene flow acts firmly against speciation by combining the group’s gene pools and resolving the differences in genetic variation that would lead to complete speciation and development of smaller or new species.
+Constant gene flow between two populations can also lead to a combination of two gene pools, minimizing the genetic differentiation between two different groups.
+This is due to the fact that gene flow acts firmly against speciation by combining the group’s gene pools and resolving the differences in genetic variation that would lead to complete speciation and development of smaller or new species.

 To learn more about the gene flow, visit BYJU’S.